New Jersey Same-Sex Relationships:

 Dissolution or Divorce for Same-Sex Relationships

 If you have questions about same-sex marriages, civil unions or domestic partnerships or about your rights as a parent in a same-sex relationship, we can help.
-Our experienced and compassionate attorneys can assist you with adoption, second-parent adoption, de facto or psychological parent status and all aspects of your divorce or dissolution.
+Our experienced and compassionate attorneys are knowledgeable about all legal aspects of LGBT relationships and we can assist you with adoption, second-parent adoption, de facto or psychological parent status, as well as all phases of your divorce or dissolution.
 Contact one of our New Jersey civil union and domestic partnership attorneys to schedule your free initial consultation.

 Dealing with a New Jersey civil union or domestic partnership dissolution?